mjpritchard/test-decap-help/content/docs/short-term-project-storage/jdma.md

 JDMA was designed with the following usability criteria in mind:

-  * The user experience for moving data, regardless of the underlying storage systems, should be identical.
+- The user experience for moving data, regardless of the underlying storage systems, should be identical.
-  * The user should not be responsible for maintaining the connection to the storage system in the case of asynchronous transfers.
+- The user should not be responsible for maintaining the connection to the storage system in the case of asynchronous transfers.
-  * User and group ownership and permissions should be preserved and restored on downloading the data
+- User and group ownership and permissions should be preserved and restored on downloading the data
-  * The user should receive notifications when the transfers are complete.
+- The user should receive notifications when the transfers are complete.
-  * Users should be able to transfer data from one storage system to another
+- Users should be able to transfer data from one storage system to another
-  * JDMA is only a request and query layer.
+- JDMA is only a request and query layer.
 Any cataloguing of data should be carried out by the backend system.
-So that, if JDMA fails, then the data is still available, independently of JDMA, from the storage backend.
+So that, if JDMA fails, then the data is still available independently of JDMA, from the storage backend.

 **See the JDMA user documentation at:[cedadev.github.io/jdma_client/](http://cedadev.github.io/jdma_client/docs/build/html/index.html)